Bamia With Lamb Stew

 2.

-In a medium pan over medium-high heat, heat one cup of olive oil, fry the okra until brown, and drain on paper towels.
+Heat one cup of olive oil in a medium pan over medium-high heat, fry the okra until brown and drain on paper towels.

 In a pot over medium-high heat, add two tablespoons of olive oil, add the lamb pieces and let it brown on one side for about 5 minutes.
 Flip to the other side and brown again, followed by the chopped onion, garlic, and jalapeno pepper.
 Mix with the lamb.